blisssr77/WeLike/README.md

 ## Contributing

-We welcome contributions from the community.
-If you'd like to contribute, please fork the repository and create a pull request with your changes.
+If you have any suggestions or need a bug fix that would improve the application, please fork the repo and create a pull request.
+ - Fork the Project
+ - Create your Feature Branch
+ - Commit your Changes
+ - Push to the Branch
+ - Open a Pull Request